-The inner cities of Ulm and Neu-Ulm are quite small and everything is easily reached by foot.
+The inner cities of Ulm and Neu-Ulm are quite small and everything can be easily reached by foot.
 However, the universities (and also some student residences) in Ulm and Neu-Ulm are located on the outskirts of the cities.

-Exploring Ulm by bicycle is easy.
-There are a lot of bike paths in the city.
-Especially cycling along the river Danube is very popular.
-But be aware that Ulm University and parts of Ulm University of Applied Sciences are in higher regions of the city and the altitude difference to the inner city is up to 200 m.
+Exploring Ulm by bicycle is easy as there are a lot of bike paths in the city.
+Especially cycling along the Danube river or the Blau is very popular.
+But be aware that Ulm University and parts of Ulm University of Applied Sciences are located in higher regions of the city and the altitude difference to the inner city is up to 200 m.

-You are allowed to take your bike onto the bus and tram for free from 8.30 a.m. to the end of operating hours from Monday to Friday as well as all day on Saturdays, Sundays and public holidays.
-If you want to take your bike onto the bus before 8.30 a.m. during the week, you need the permission of the bus driver and have to buy an additional child ticket for the trip.
-You are allowed to take up to 2 bikes on the bus.
-If you do, enter the bus trough the rear entrance.
+You are allowed to take your bike onto the bus and tram for free from 8.30 a.m. to the end of operating hours from Monday to Friday as well as on the whole day on weekends and public holidays.
+If you wish to take your bike onto the bus before 8.30 a.m. during the week, you need to buy a Bicycle Day Ticket or an additional ticket for a child for the distance you want to cover.
+It is allowed to transport up to 2 bikes on the bus.

 The ski and bicycle workshop